 BeeksFX has a good reputation and I've read good things about them but they are expensive.
 I tried to get a VPS at BeeksFX but I couldn't even get a reply from their customer support so that was the end of that effort, but I've included the link above so you have options.
 BeeksFX has servers all over the world and are known for having super fast speeds and are often used by scalpers, but that's not important with my robots since they are not scalpers and often go for big moves.

-AVOID CLOSING MT4 in the middle of a money management cycle.
-If you restart the MT4 platform when there are no open trades, the EA (Robot) will default to the minimum lots on the next trade when the software is restarted.
+AVOID CLOSING MT4 in the middle of a money management cycle if you are using the V2 EAs.
+The V2 EAs start with "RT_V2" in the EA file name.
+If you restart the MT4 platform when there are no open trades on a V2 EA, the EA (Robot) will default to the minimum lots on the next trade when the software is restarted.
 For example, if your robot just had 3 winning trades and the next trade should be 4 units (and no trades are currently open during restart), then it will default back to your minimum lot setting.
 However, you can compensate for this by simply disabling Roulette Trader Money Management (change to False) and use the Fixed Lot setting until the next trade opens at the correcct lot size, then enable RT Money Managemement and the EA will resume the correct unit count from that point forward.

 Keep in mind that if you restart your MT4 during an open trade, then no adjustments are needed for the EAs that have open trades at the time of restart.